wvoelcker/project/README.md

 At present, there is only one type of datamapper; MySQLMapper; although more may be added (next on the list is a MongoMapper).

 The DataMappers assume that the database schema has fields for "id", "created_utc" (date created), and "updated_utc" (date updated) so you should make sure that your database schema contains those fields, or there will be an error.

+#### controllers
+Controllers are simple PHP scripts, which should be placed in a directory called 'controllers'.
+While being simple scripts, they are included from a context in which they have access to various pieces of information, for example URL parameters, which are available from the array '$this->urlParams'.
+They should directly 'echo' their output, and are then free to 'exit'.

+#### routing
+Routing should be done by extending the Router class.
+In the Router's setUp method, you can define routes for most common HTTP methods; parameters should be included in {braces}, and will be available in controllers in the numerically-indexed array $this->urlParams.
+When you add a route, there are three parameters; the pattern, the controller-name, and the response type; the latter defaults to text/html.
+See the [example app](https://github.com/wvoelcker/project-example-app) for more information.

+#### 404 and 500 errors
+If you create controllers called 404.php and 500.php these will be used automatically to handle the cases, respectively, of no-such-route and uncaught exceptions.

+#### environments
+Environment objects in 'project' store key-value pairs, and a function for determining whether or not the environment is active.
+They to controllers in the $this->activeEnvironment property.
+Some of the properties can be stored in JSON config files, which have the advantage of being listable in .gitignore so that they will not end up in version control; these are good for, e.g. access credentials for databases and third-party APIs.

+##### environment lists
+You should use an EnvironmentList to store a list of available environments.
+The getActiveEnvironment method will find the activeEnvironment by calling the appropriate method of each environment in turn, until the active environment is found.